Skip to Content

 Instructions

-• Meanwhile, line a rimmed baking sheet with parchment paper.
-Use a potato masher or fork to mash the carrots and beans.
+• Line a rimmed baking sheet with parchment paper.
+While the mixture is still warm, use a potato masher or fork to mash the carrots, beans, and quinoa together until well mixed.

-• Add the black pepper, garlic powder, paprika, cumin, and parsley; stir to combine.
-Set it aside to cool.
+• Season with black pepper, garlic powder, paprika, cumin, and dried parsley, and stir to combine.

-• Preheat the oven to 400℉ (204℃).
-With lightly oiled hands, roll the mixture into 1-inch balls and line them onto the rimmed baking sheet.
+• Preheat the oven to 400°F (204°C).
+Using lightly oiled hands, roll the mixture into 1-inch balls and arrange them onto the prepared baking sheet.

-• Spray the balls with avocado oil and bake for 20 minutes, flipping them halfway through.
+• Lightly brush or spray the balls with olive oil and bake for 20 minutes, flipping them halfway through.

 Notes